-The defense-in-depth control for the permanent shielding is defined as 0.9 e.f.d. shielding, present in the Linac berm, that is furthest away from the interior surface of the enclosure walls.
+The defense-in-depth control for the permanent shielding is defined as 0.9 e.f.d. excess shielding, present in the Linac berm.
 Credited controls collectively protect the MOI from receiving an unacceptable dose even if unforeseen modifications to the defense-in-depth permanent shielding were to occur.
 Such acts could include erosion of the berm or digging into the berm by a human or animal.

-- III-1.5.1.2 Active Defense-in-Depth Engineering Controls - III-1.5.1.2.1 Machine Protection Controls
+III-1.5.1.2 Active Defense-in-Depth Engineering Controls

+III-1.5.1.2.1 Machine Protection Controls